PacktPublishing/DIY-Microcontroller-Projects-for-Hobbyists/README.md

 4. Measuring the amount of light with a photoresistor.
 5. Humidity and temperature measurement.
 6. Morse code S.O.S visual alarm with a bright LED.
-7. Clap switch: using a simple microphone to detect two clapping sounds in a row.
+7. Creating a Clap switch.
 8. Gas sensor.
 9. IoT temperature-logging system.
 10. IoT plant pot moisture sensor.